-A hysterectomy ends your ability to become pregnant.
-If you think you might want to become pregnant, ask your doctor about alternatives to this surgery.
-In the case of cancer, a hysterectomy might be the only option.
-But for other conditions — including fibroids, endometriosis and uterine prolapse — you may be able to try less invasive treatments first.
+After hysterectomy, you can no longer get pregnant.
+If there's a chance you might want to become pregnant in the future, ask your health care provider about other treatment options.
+In the case of cancer, a hysterectomy might be your only option.
+But for conditions such as fibroids, endometriosis and uterine prolapse, there may be other treatments.

 The ovaries, fallopian tubes, uterus, cervix and vagina (vaginal canal) make up the female reproductive system.

-Risks associated with an abdominal hysterectomy include:
+Risks of an abdominal hysterectomy include:

-- Rarely, death
+- Rarely, death.

 How you prepare